 The outcome of this perfect pairing is less muscle soreness and better fitness results.
 Postworkout, Kimball recommends carbohydrate and protein combinations such as a turkey sandwich, yogurt and fruit; brown rice and grilled chicken or tofu; and pasta with meat sauce.

-Wine for Fish
+Wine and Fish

 Merlot and salmon may indeed be a perfect pairing.
 A 2008 study published in the American Journal of Clinical Nutrition reported that European men and women who consumed as little as 4 ounces of wine a day had higher blood levels of the omega-3 fats found in fish such as trout, salmon and sardines.
 The same results were not found for beer or spirits.